Trust Officer Salary

 Common Career Paths for Trust Officer

-Trust Officers' salaries may rise greatly for those who assume a higher-end position such as a Senior Trust Officer.
-The average Senior Trust Officer brings home $108K per year.
+At the upper end, Trust Officers who move into a Senior Trust Officer role can end up with a hefty increase in pay.
+The average income for Senior Trust Officers is a much higher $108K per year.
 The most common promotion for Trust Officers is Trust Officer VP, a position that typically pays $88K annually.
 Another standard transition for Trust Officers seeking advancement is to assume a Bank Trust Officer role, where pay is often $55K.

 Popular Employer Salaries for Trust Officer